jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 ## Intro

 Many people prefer to navigate and use their system via a Graphical User Interface (Or GUI in short).
-A GUI based operating system provides the user the Icons, mouse and windows & folders, a metaphor from our daily "desktops".
-But how this happens?
-As many other things in the Unix world, this happens via layers of application whom are doing one thing well.
+A GUI based operating system provides the user the Icons, mouse, windows & folders, a metaphor from our daily "desktops".
+But how does this happen?
+As many other things in the Unix world, this happens via layers of applications that are doing one thing well.
 This is a rough representation of this stack:

 ![Linux GUI stack](/images/gui_stack.png)

 On the lower level we have the hardware (say your Monitor) and then the Linux kernel and its drivers.
 On top of that there is a software called "Display Manager" or "Display Server".
 This program can ask the operating system (the kernel) to perform what the desktop manager requests.
 In other words, the display server accepts the desires of UI (even via a network channel) and translates them to the language that Kernel (and drivers in it) understand.

 In this section we are focusing on **X** which is one of the two main Display Servers and then will have a brief look at the other one; the modern **Wayland**.

 ## X

-The X Window System is a network transparent window system which runs on a wide range of computing and graphics machines; including in most GNU/Linux distros when they need a graphical interfaces.
-Its history a bit long and started with XFree86 but then the X.org started its own X Server which is called X11 nowadays.
+The X Window System is a network transparent window system which runs on a wide range of computing and graphics machines; including in most GNU/Linux distributions when they need a graphical interfaces.
+Its history a bit long and started with *XFree86* then the X.org started its own X Server which is called X11 nowadays.

 > Going down the rabbit hole, *X Window System* (or *X*), was the default windowing system for most Unix and Unix like systems during 1980s.
 X.Org server is the free and open-source implementation of the X Window System display server by the X.Org Foundation.
 These day when we say *X* we are referring to the whole family of the network protocols describing how messages are exchanged between a client (application) and the display server; X11 being the 11th version of them.

 ### /etc/X11/xorg.conf

-This used to be main configuration file for X. In recent days X configures itself when starting and does not need a cofig file.
-But if you want to make changes in the bootup process, you can create a new `xorg.conf.new` file by running the following command:
+This used to be main configuration file for X. In recent days X configures itself when starting and does not need a config file.
+But if you want to make changes in the boot-up process, you can create a new `xorg.conf.new` file by running the following command:

 ```
 Xorg -configure